midatlanticAI/atlandemo/README.md

 # License

-This project is licensed under the VTRFM Research & Development License.
+This project is licensed under the VTRFM License.
 All use is subject to the terms in [VTRFM_license.md](./VTRFM_license.md).

 **Commercial use is strictly prohibited without explicit written permission from Johnathan Scott Viruet.**